Galapagos

 Breakfast, Lunch, and Dinner included.

-Day 6: Sullivan Bay - Bartolome
+Day 6: Chinese Hat - Bartolomé

-Bartolome Island offers an explosive volcanic landscape.
+Bartolomé Island offers an explosive volcanic landscape.
 Get ready to climb above 270 feet to admire the dramatic spatter cones and the view of Pinnacle Rock that everyone wants.
 Later, take a walk on magical golden beaches where sea turtle nest (December to March).
 Don’t forget to make time to swim near penguins, sharks and lava tubes.

 Breakfast, Lunch, and Dinner included.

-Day 7: Rabida Island - James Bay
+Day 7: James Bay - Rabida

 Breakfast, Lunch, and Dinner included.